DanielLin1986/TransferRepresentationLearning/README.md

 ```

 The "Data" folder contains the following sub folders:
-1) VulnerabilityData -- It contains a ZIP file which are the vulnerable and part of non_vulnerable functions from 6 open source projects.
+1) VulnerabilityData -- It contains a ZIP file which stores the vulnerable and part of non_vulnerable functions from 6 open source projects.
 Unzip the file, one will find 6 folders named with the projects.
-Each folder contains the source code of the non-vulnerable functions (named with their functions) and vulnerable functions (named with the CVE IDs).
+Each folder contains the source code of the non-vulnerable functions (named with their function names) and vulnerable functions (named with the CVE IDs).

-In the pre-training phase, one can choose any 5 projects as the historical data for training a LSTM network (the labels can be generated based on the file names (vulnerable functions have the CVE IDs as their file names). please see the code for more details).
+In the pre-training phase, one can choose any 5 projects as the historical data for training a LSTM network (the labels can be generated based on the file names (vulnerable functions have the CVE IDs as their file names.
+Please see the code for more details).
 Then, the remaining 1 project can be used as the input to the pre-trained network for generating representations.
 Finally, the generated representations can be used as features for training a classifier.

 2) CodeMetrics -- It stores the code metrics extracted from the source code files of the open source projects.
 The code metrics are used as features to train a random forest classifier as the baseline to compare with the method which uses transfer-learned representations as features.
 We used [Understand](https://scitools.com/) which is a commercial code enhancement tool for extracting function-level code metrics.
 We included 23 code metrics extracted from the vulnerable functions of 6 projects.